Residential classes

-Your studies at Columbia College will focus on the interactions between living organisms and the natural environment through courses in biology, ecology, chemistry, zoology and botany.
+Our science-based program is the launching pad for a rich and engaging career.
+Your studies will focus on the interactions between living organisms and the natural environment through courses in biology, ecology, chemistry, zoology and botany.
 Students spend time in the lab and in the field, developing practical skills in research and scientific methodology.
-They also examine the structure and function of natural systems for a comprehensive understanding of the interactions between living organisms and the environment.
+You’ll also examine the structure and function of natural systems for a comprehensive understanding of the interactions between living organisms and the environment.

 • Plant anatomy